w3c/activitystreams/ERRATA.md

   - Unlike `latitude` and `longitude`, the domain of the `altitude` term is the `Object` type.
 The `altitude` term should be included in the list of properties of an `Object`.
 Because `altitude` is primarily documented as a property of a `Place`, publishers should not include `altitude` on objects that are not of type `Place`, and consumers should accept objects with this property that aren't of type `Place`.

   - The domain of the `attributedTo` property is both `Link` and `Object`. `attributedTo` should be included in the list of properties of a `Link`.

+  - The description of the `audience` property should read "Identifies one or more entities that represent the total population of entities for which the object can be considered to be relevant."